 2.Coughs and Colds: Take 1/8 tsp.
 Pippali churna, 1/4 tsp.
 Ginger and 1/4 tsp.
 Turmeric.
 Mix them all in 1/4 cup of warm water add 1 tsp. of honey.
-Take in the morning awaking from sleep and repeat again in afternoon between 2-4 p.m.
+Take in the morning waking up from sleep and repeat again in the afternoon between 2-4 p.m.

 3.Low libido (men): Take 1/8 tsp. pippali churna, 1 tsp. of ghee and 1/2 tsp.
 Ashwagandha powder.
 Mix in 1/4 cup of warm water takes 3 times daily before meals.

 4.Fever and flu: Make 1 cup of ginger tea with Krishna Tulsi, mix 1/4 tsp of pippali churna, and 1 tsp. of honey into it.
 Take 3 times daily during fever or flu.